gindij/personal_website/_posts/2021-03-08-finding-eigvals.md

 ```

 ## Conclusion
-In this post, we went a couple of different algorithms that help us find eigenvalues
+In this post, we went through a couple of different algorithms that help us find eigenvalues
 and eigenvectors.
-While we typically learn that eigenvalues and eigenvectors should be thought
+While we typically first learn that eigenvalues and eigenvectors should be thought
 about in the context of characteristic polynomials and determinants, it turns out that for both
 theoretical (due to Abel) and computational (ill-conditioning of root-finding algorithms)
-reasons, an iterative approach is actually _required_ for finding them in general.
+reasons, an iterative approach is actually _required_ for finding them in practice.

 In addition to wanting to cement my understanding of these algorithms as well as possible
 before moving to the next lecture in the textbook, I thought this was a cool case of